150 Years of Stories

 Read More

 As a charitable cause, the ‘asylum for decayed actors’ was not popular with potential donors.
-After protracted legal negotiations, the land, three homes and five actors were transferred to the care of the Old Colonists’ Association.
+After protracted legal negotiations, the land, three homes and five actors were transferred to the care of Abound Communities.
 Nevertheless, Coppin’s vision to provide homes for actors, musicians and performers lives on today with broadcasters, musicians, actors, and artists living in Rushall Park and the other three villages.

 Garry Wilson, one of OCAV’s youngest ever residents, had the childhood most kids could only dream about.
 He lived in a quaint old village, rode his bike through the winding streets every day after school and feasted on the scones and cakes the locals fed him and his brothers.